gilt/util-dedup/README.md

 # Merge one branch into another, e.g. merge hotfix into master
 rake merge[source,destination]

+# Cherry pick a commit to a branch
+rake merge[ref,integration]

 # Change the deploy master
 rake set_deploy_master